qaprosoft/react-laba-international-2/homeworks/lizaveta-kryvanosava/19-react-hooks/README.md

-# Avatar app
+# To-Do list

 It can

-- add the tile with random avatar.
+- Implement a state to manage the list of to-do items.
+Provide an input field for adding new to-dos.
-- refresh the avatar.
+- Save the to-do list in localStorage whenever it changes.
+When the component mounts, retrieve the list from localStorage.
-- refresh all avatars.
+- Create, Read, Update, and Delete tasks.

 ## Run Locally